davidsilva/onyx-store-next-gen2/README.md

 - authenticated users to customize a user profile
 - authenticated users to checkout and submit payment information (Stripe in demo/dev mode)
 - admin users to create, update and delete products, including uploading images
+- admin users to access a dashboard that shows information such as the sentiment analysis of reviews provided by AWS Comprehend, and statuses of products and reviews.

 Those features will allow us to exercise various Amazon services via Amplify, including Cognito, DynamoDB, S3, Lambda, and AppSync (GraphQL).